altruios/namshubettulpa/public/namshubettulpa/characters/martha/reset-3.md

 ~A lush and wet lawn spanning what looked like an acre, surrounded by trees...
-She went around the corner as Rossin stepped out of the door behind her~ *He walked lazily down the steps, letting the door bang behind him* ~Martha remembered this before, a jolting de-javue~ "A::Reel her in!"
+She went around the corner as Rossin stepped out of the door behind her~ *He walked lazily down the steps, letting the door bang behind him* ~Martha remembered this before, a jolting deja vu~ "A::Reel her in!"
 ~She felt a tugging on her vest~
 ~The rope behind her split into every fiber of her memory~